Many young children are deprived of play, stimulation and interaction with their parents and caregivers

 Within the home, caregivers are tasked with establishing a safe, stimulating and nurturing environment and providing direction and guidance in daily life.
-Interactions with responsible caregivers who are sensitive and responsive to children’s emerging abilities are central to social, emotional and cognitive development.[4]
-This type of nurturing care can help children feel valued and accepted, promote healthy reactions, provide a model for acceptable social relationships, and contribute to later academic and employment success.[5]
+Interactions with responsible caregivers who are sensitive and responsive to children’s emerging abilities are central to social, emotional and cognitive development.[3]
+This type of nurturing care can help children feel valued and accepted, promote and model healthy social relationships, and contribute to later academic and employment success.[4]

-In the world’s least developed countries, fewer than half of young children receive the benefits of early stimulation and responsive care at home.
-Again, the data show disparities by household wealth, with children in the poorest households less likely to receive early stimulation and responsive care than those in the richest households, even in regions such as Eastern Europe and Central Asia.
+In the least developed countries, fewer than half of young children receive the benefits of early stimulation and responsive care at home.
+The data reveal disparities by household wealth, with children in the poorest households less likely to receive early stimulation and responsive care than those in the richest households in the least developed countries and in sub-Saharan Africa.

 References